logicalclocks/feature-store-api/docs/templates/feature.md

 Within a [feature group](feature_group.md) there are different categories of features:

-* **Primary Keys**: These features describe the entity contained in a feature group (e.g. customer features, user features, ...).
-Within a feature group there could be more than one feature describing the primary key.
+* **Primary Keys**: The columns that uniquely identify an entity in a feature group (e.g., the customer, the transaction, ...).
+A primary key may consist of multiple columns, that is, a composite primary key.
-* **Event Time**: One feature within a feature group can be selected to identify the time at which the event for the given record has happened.
-The event time feature is going to be used to enforce Point-in-time correctness when joining features from different feature groups together.
-When storing feature data on the offline feature store, each record is uniquely identified by the union of the primary key features and the even time feature.
+* **Event Time**: The column in a feature group that stores the time at which the event for the given record has happened (the observation time for the row).
+You need to provide the event time, if you want the feature group to be able to support point-in-time correct joins when used to creating training data.
-* **Partition Keys**: These features describe the storage layout of the feature group data on the offline feature store.
-Partition keys allow to divide the feature group data into different subdirectory.
-Partitioning can help to query more efficiently the data from the offline feature store.
+* **Partition Keys**: The columns that define the storage layout of the feature group data in the offline feature store.
+The partition keys may be defined over one or more columns, the data is organized in partitions which are stored in separate subdirectories.
+Partitioning can help improve query efficiency for the offline feature store, by reducing the amount of data that needs to be read from disk for a given query.
-* **Normal Features**: These features represent attributes of related to the primary keys.
+* **Features**: These columns are the features that can be used to train models and perform inference on models.

-## Feature Types
+## Feature Data Types

-Each features has two different data types:
+When a feature is stored in the both the online and offline feature stores, it will be stored in a data storage type native to each store.

-* **Offline type**: The data type of the feature when stored on the offline feature store
+* **Offline data type**: The data type of the feature when stored on the offline feature store
-* **Online type**: The data type of the feature when stored on the online feature store.
+* **Online data type**: The data type of the feature when stored on the online feature store.

-The offline type is always required, even if the feature group is stored only online.
-On the other hand, if the feature group is not *online_enabled*, its features will not have an online type.
+The offline data type is always required, even if the feature group is stored only online.
+On the other hand, if the feature group is not *online_enabled*, its features will not have an online data type.

-### Offline Storage
+### Offline Data Types

 The offline feature store is based on Apache Hudi and Hive Metastore, as such, any [Hive Data Type](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types)